Gitoffthelawn/NppPluginOpenHost/README.md

 # NppPluginOpenHost

-Notepadd++ plugin from template to open host file on windows.
+Notepadd++ plugin from template to open host file on Windows.